Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/renderer-features/how-to-fullscreen-blit-in-xr-spi.md

     For this example, set the Intensity property to 1.5.

-5. To visualize the example, configure the project to use XR SDK.
+5. To visualize the example in XR, configure the project to use XR SDK.
 [Add the MockHMD XR Plugin to the project](https://docs.unity3d.com/Packages/com.unity.xr.mock-hmd@latest/index.html).
 Set the **Render Mode** property to **Single Pass Instanced**.

     ![Configure MockHMD](../Images/how-to/blit-xr/xr-plugin-mockhmd.png)